 Learn More About Happiness

 The world of happiness science continues to bring us a wealth of new knowledge every day as more studies are completed.
 Here are some fascinating highlights about the latest research on happiness:

 - Watch Robert Waldinger’s Ted Talk about the findings from the longest study on happiness out of Harvard University.
 You may be surprised to discover what they found to be the key factor to happiness.
 It’s simpler than you think!

 - Visit University of California, Berkeley’s Greater Good Science Center, a hub of happiness science news and information–and one of the places where I got my inspiration to start my blog.

 - Check out this amazing infographic created by Happify: The Science of Happiness.

-And, of course, please explore the many resources on my blog and share with your family and friends!
+And, of course, please explore the many resources here at the Ecohappiness Project and my books.
+Spread happiness by sharing with your family and friends!